aitoAarni/Skibidi-News/mcp_humorizer/README.md

 - Ensure your Python environment is using the correct interpreter with required packages installed.
 - For MCP client configuration, verify the `command`, `args`, and environment values.

-## License

-Proprietary or per-repo default.
-Replace with your license of choice if needed.